-- When a node canister is added to a clustered system as a node, it is given a node name and a node ID.
+• When a node canister is added to a clustered system as a node, it is given a node name and a node ID.
 The default node name is nodeN, where N is the node ID.
 The node ID does not represent the slot location of the node.
-The Monitoring > System Details panel from the management GUI shows both the node name and the canister location.
+On the Monitoring > System page use the dynamic graphic to show the back of the system.
+Hover over the canister to display the node name and canister location.
 The service assistant home page also shows both the node name and the canister location.
-If you have only the node name, use these panels to determine the node canister location. - It is good practice to use this procedure to identify which enclosure or canister must be serviced, as completing a service action on the wrong canister can lead to loss of access to data or loss of data.
+If you have only the node name, use these panels to determine the node canister location.

+• It is good practice to use this procedure to identify which enclosure or canister must be serviced, as completing a service action on the wrong canister can lead to loss of access to data or loss of data.